Ford F-150 Lightning: The best electric pickup truck in Canada

 With various battery and motor combinations targeting a range of shoppers after a tech-savvy and fuel-free pickup truck experience, the F-150 Lightning comes packed with the latest in connectivity, safety and convenience tech—not to mention fully digital instrumentation, standard 4×4 and available range of over 480 kilometres.

 With its spacious cabin, functional box with power outlets, and a unique “frunk,” the F-150 Lightning makes camping a breeze in several ways.
 First, the frunk provides a secondary large storage area that’s covered, lockable and weather-sealed.
 With no need for an engine, cooling system or transmission, the Lightning’s engineers repurposed the area for functional storage—complete with an easy-to-clean surface, built-in lighting and numerous high-output power outlets.
+Further back, the cabin is spacious and open, and it surrounds occupants with low window lines and plenty of glass for excellent outward sight lines.

 With rugged 4×4 traction and pickup construction, the F-150 Lightning is tough enough to access even remote camping locations, packing plenty of space, functionality and exportable power along for the trip.
 Few EVs on the road today are as handy for active families and outdoor enthusiasts, making this pickup truck an easy pick for our best EV for camping.
-Best of all, Ford F-150 Lightning owners are fully backed up by the support of the Ford dealer network, coast to coast.
+Some Lightning drivers rent an RV site with a power outlet, so they can recharge their truck.

 How much can you save on gas by switching to an electric pickup truck?